nceglia/genevector/README.md

 Software has been tested on Macbook (M1 Pro/M1/Intel)

-Install time: < 5 min (dependent on Torch).
+Install time: < 20 min (dependent on Torch).

 ### Example Tutorial

 PBMC workflow with identification of interferon stimulated metagene and cell type annotation is available in /example.

+Launch `jupyter notebook` inside /example directory after installing GeneVector.

-Runtime: ~2 min for data loading and ~5 min for training (Macbook M1 Pro)
+Runtime: ~2 min for data loading and ~8 min for training (Macbook M1 Pro)

 ### Basics